Birkbeck2/.github/profile/README.md

-# Birkbeck Department of Film, Media and Cultural Studies
+# Birkbeck School of Creative Arts, Culture and Communication

 ## For lecturers